qrider71/tacho/README.md

 ## Evaluating performance of an executable and its algorithms

 A software developer wants to evaluate the performance of an executable which comprises of several algorithms.
-Typcally, the developer wants to measure the total execution time and the individual execution time for the algorithms to track where the elapsed time is spent.
+Typically, the developer wants to measure the total execution time and the individual execution time for the algorithms to track where the elapsed time is spent.
 For this purpose the developer just needs to surround the execution of the algorithms with execution time logging and write the measured execution time to stdout.